zoltanhomeoffice2020-cpu/cubiomes-viewer-26-2/README.md

-# Cubiomes Viewer
+# Cubiomes Viewer updated for 26.2 and compiled

 Cubiomes Viewer provides a graphical interface for the efficient and flexible seed-finding utilities provided by [cubiomes](https://github.com/Cubitect/cubiomes) and a map viewer for the Minecraft biomes and structure generation.

-The tool is designed for high performance and supports Minecraft Java Edition main releases up to 1.21.

 ## Download